xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Collections/JSA_get_api_collection_checksum.md

 Will calculate a checksum of the meta-data (keys and optionally revision ids) and optionally the document data in the collection.

-The checksum can be used to compare if two collections on different ArangoDB instances contain the same contents.
+The checksum can be used to compare if two collections on different AvocadoDB instances contain the same contents.
 The current revision of the collection is returned too so one can make sure the checksums are calculated for the same state of data.